kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

    it means the Pod's status is already up-to-date, and the function can return to prevent redundant API calls.

 3. If all checks pass, the scheduler proceeds with the update:
-   - It constructs the condition to patch and enqueue it into the asynchronous API dispatcher.
+   - It constructs the condition to patch and enqueues it into the asynchronous API dispatcher.
    - An `Event` is emitted for the Pod with the reason `NotReadyForScheduling` and the rejection message.
    - The scheduler updates the `pInfo.lastPreEnqueueRejectionMessage` with the new message.